Jason2Brownlee/MachineLearningMischief/README.md

 ### So why give examples?

 I've never seen anything like this for machine learning and data science.
-Yet, most experienced practitioners know that they are a "real thing".
+Yet, most experienced practitioners know that they are a _real thing_.

-Knowing what to look for can help stakeholders, managers, teachers, paper reviews, etc. Knowing what-not-to-do can help junior data scientists.
+Knowing what-to-look-for can help stakeholders, managers, teachers, paper reviews, etc.

+Knowing what-not-to-do can help junior data scientists.

 Also, thinking about and writing these examples feels naughty + fun :)